matthewjaykoster/matthewjaykoster.github.io/README.md

 - `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

 You must have npm installed in order to use this build environment.

+#### JS Editing

+The scripts contained within this project are an amalgamation of a number of different technologies and projects.
+Currently, the main portion of the site runs using minimal JS, with a small amount in order to support its bootstrap theme.

+However, the lab works with a number of frameworks and technologies, including React.
+README files are proivded within the `src` folder with each functional area containing a README file which defines its specific set of tech, deployment instructions, and notes.